-From around 2000 to 1000 BC, the ancient Egyptians used ‘Sleep Temples’ – places used for healing a variety of ailments, many psychological in nature.
+From around 2000 to 1000 BC, the ancient Egyptians used ‘Sleep Temples’ – places used for healing a variety of ailments, usually psychosomatic.
 The treatment involved chanting (psychologist Emile Coué used a similar technique, as we shall see) or placing the patient into a trance-like state and analysing their dreams to determine treatment.
-Meditation, prayer and bathing were also part of the process, involving relaxation techniques which provided the recipient with an opportunity for introspection and to restore energy to mind and body.
+Meditation and prayer were also part of the process, involving relaxation techniques which provided the recipient with an opportunity for introspection and to restore energy to mind and body.

 The Romans borrowed the idea of ‘hypnos’ (sleep) healing from the Greeks.
 Hypnos was the god of sleep in Greek mythology and also the personification of sleep.
 He lived in a cave in the Underworld, where no light was cast by the Sun or the Moon.
 The earth in front of the cave was said to be full of poppies and other sleep-inducing plants.
 The river of forgetfulness flowed through the cave.

 Father Johann Josep Gassner (1727-1779) was by 1770 a noted exorcist.
 While a Catholic priest, he gained celebrity status by claiming to ‘cast out devils’ and cure the sick by means of prayer while they lay prostate on the floor.
 He was attacked as an impostor, but the Bishop of Regensburg believed in his honesty and he was allowed to continue his mission.